lucleray/next-progressbar/readme.md

-⚠️ This package is deprecated because it can tremendously slow down your builds.
+⚠️ This package is deprecated because it can slow down your builds.

 ---